tahoma2d/tahoma2d_docs/source/interface_overview.rst

 The QSS file can be edited with any text editor software, e.g. Notepad or TextEdit; the PNG images with any image editor software.
 Editing the QSS file requires some skill in CSS language, but some changes like colors of panel elements, can be easily done by expressing them with red, green and blue values.

-.. note:: The QSS files defining the colors and the images used in the Tahoma interface have to be written according to a specific syntax, otherwise Tahoma interface will not be displayed properly.
+.. note:: The QSS files defining the colors and the images used in the Tahoma2D interface have to be written according to a specific syntax, otherwise Tahoma2D interface will not be displayed properly.
 If you decide to edit a QSS file, make a backup copy first in case you need to revert the file to the original version.

 .. tip:: **To choose the interface language:**